NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/aws_upload_documentation.md

 • Other DOE labs, institutions or companies already using this data.
 • URLs pointing to documentation of the structure and content of the dataset (attaching a readme file is acceptable if no such link exists).
 • Do you have any tutorials or example data usage materials (i.e. Jupyter Notebook) that can be modified to access the data via AWS?
 If so, please include a URL or attach a file.
-• How NREL intends to promote the existence of this dataset on AWS, including blogs, mailing lists, or other channels.
+• How NLR intends to promote the existence of this dataset on AWS, including blogs, mailing lists, or other channels.
 • Tags (chosen from this list: https://github.com/awslabs/open-data-registry/blob/main/tags.yaml.
 If you’d like to add tags that aren’t on this list, notate them as “not in list”).
 • URLs to any papers or reports about this dataset.
 &#10;-->